![]() |

 With the advent of affordable digital cameras, cell phones and printers, general interest in photography has risen dramatically.
 Today most anyone with a basic digital camera (or cell phone), computer and printer can create a website, post a blog, send images, publish a local newsletter or even print a magazine or newsletter.
 The good news is communication is quicker, easier and not as cost prohibitive as it once was.
 The bad news: the market is being flooded by unprofessional, inferior-quality images, we see them daily.
 The sad part: many people don't know the difference.
 Our purpose today is to go through some of the basics so at the end of this lesson you will be able to easily recognize poor-quality photography.
 (Even if it is printed as an impressive ad in an expensive magazine) The subtle differences between good photography and great photography will take a lifetime of education and experience to learn, so we won't cover that in this lesson.

 Photography is both an art and a science.
 If you break the science rules you won't have a photograph.
-If you break the art rules you may have a photograph, but not a very good one.
+If you break the art rules you may have a photograph and even a cool piece of art, but it may not be as good as it could have been.
 If you learn the art rules and then apply them to the best advantage and sacrifice some for the sake of others to communicate your message in a meaningful and universal way you may create a masterpiece.
 If you never learn the rules you won't know how to apply them and when to break them and your successful works will only be by accident rather than with purpose.

 In photography the 'Elements of Art' are more further described as: Light; Color, Tone and Contrast; Texture (pattern); Focus and Depth of Field; Viewpoint; Space and Perspective (shape); Line; Balance and Composition.